Content warning: This article discusses suicide and allegations of spiritual and sexual abuse.

 The conversation continued, and Wright said they did nothing to support her other than offering affirming statements of “we’re very proud of you” and “you’re so strong.”

 “Sándor did not offer any resources,” Wright said.
 “He did not offer to protect me or put any protections in place for me at the church.
 He did not offer to confront my ex-boyfriend.
-Nothing, it was basically just like ‘Thank you for telling us,’ and that was it.
-He was allowed to continue working in the Kid’s Program, and nothing changed about his status at the church.
-There was absolutely no change.”
+Nothing.
+It was basically just like, ‘Thank you for telling us,’ and that was it.
+He was allowed to continue working in the Kid’s Program, and nothing changed about his status at the church.”

 Wright said he stayed in the church until the end of his senior year, when Wright expected him to leave to fulfill his military contract.
 But when she attended the first sermon the year he was supposed to be gone, she saw him sitting in the row in front of her.

-Wright talked to Paull immediately after the sermon, with Paull stating that he did not know why he was still there.
+Wright spoke to Paull immediately after the sermon, with Paull saying he did not know why he was still there.
 They then met for the second time, and Wright told Paull that she didn’t want to see him at all.

-Paull would text him in front of Wright, asking him to attend a different sermon and small group, where he would be for months before leaving for military service the following semester.
-Wright noted that there was “no face-to-face confrontation at all, not in the beginning and not in the end.”
+Paull texted him in front of Wright, asking him to attend a different sermon and small group, where he would be for months before leaving for military service the following semester.
+Wright noted that there was “no face-to-face confrontation at all.
+Not in the beginning and not in the end.”

 “I’m not really sure how much of my story [Sándor] did believe, now that I think about it,” Wright said.
 “Of course he never told me it was not my fault.”

-Morgan’s indictment would then be revealed, with Wright deciding to never attend the church again after learning about it.
+Morgan’s indictment would then be revealed.
+Wright decided to never attend the church again after learning about it.

 “I avoid the building when I can,” Wright said.
 “I avoid driving past it if I can.
 I take longer routes.”

-She would only tell two people she left, including Conrad, the A&M faculty member who helped found Christland, as they had grown close during their years together at the church, with Conrad also being one of the few people Wright told about her sexual abuse.
+She only told two people she left, including Conrad, the A&M faculty member who helped found Christland, as they had grown close during their years together at the church.
+Conrad was also one of the few people Wright told about her sexual abuse.

 Wright said Conrad would not change her mind, however, instead choosing to stay at Christland, where she is still a small group leader today.